greg-raven/Uncommon-Sense/_posts/2019-12-05-the-nature-of-socialism.md

 ---
-title: 'The nature of socialism'
+title: "The nature of socialism"
 layout: post
 categories:
 - collectivization